sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 ms.technology: windows-oem
 ---

-# Windows 10 S manufacturing
+# Windows 10 S deployment lab

-Windows 10 S is the most secure version of Windows 10.
 Creating a deployment of Windows 10 S has some differences when compared to other versions of Windows.
-When planning your deployment, you have to make sure that your drivers and apps are the right types and work with Windows 10 S.
+When [planning your deployment](windows-10-s-planning.md), you have to make sure that your [drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/Windows10SDriverRequirements) and [apps](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-test-windows-s) are compatible with Windows 10 S.

 ## Get the tools you need